zanulhaq-git/Mechanics-revision-and-simulation-app/README.md

 Formal documentation and testing videos have been omitted for privacy reasons.

 ## How do I use this app?
 Just download all the files, and run the "maincode" file.
 Running the other scripts directly may result in errors.
+Modules used include: